 Treatments for men and women are generally the same.
 Many men benefit from a combination of different treatments, such as:

 Surgery.
 The typical treatment for men is a mastectomy, in which your entire breast is removed.
-Breast-conserving surgery -- in which just the tumor is taken out -- usually isn't possible.
-Men typically don't have enough breast tissue to allow it.
-Often, the surgeon also takes out one or more of your lymph nodes to see if the cancer has spread.
+Breast-conserving surgery – in which just the tumor is taken out – is sometimes performed.
+Often, the surgeon also takes out one or more lymph nodes to see if the cancer has spread.

 Radiation Therapy.
 You may have treatment with radioactive rays or particles after surgery.
 It can help kill off any cancer cells that were missed in the surgery.
 If the cancer is inoperable, radiation may be your main treatment.